Forward 1 hour

 Sunday, November 4, 2018, 1:00:00 am local standard time instead.

-Sunrise and sunset will be about 1 hour earlier on Nov 4, 2018 than the day before.
-There will be more light in the morning.
+Sunrise and sunset were about 1 hour earlier on Nov 4, 2018 than the day before.
+There was more light in the morning.

 Daylight Saving Time (DST) in Canada starts on the 2nd Sunday in March and ends on the 1st Sunday in November.

-DST in Provinces and Territories in Canada (13 in total, 9 where all observe DST, 4 with parts on DST)
+DST in Provinces and Territories in Canada in 2018 (13 in total, 9 where all observe DST, 4 with parts on DST)

 |Alberta||Mar 11 - Nov 4||Northwest Territories||Mar 11 - Nov 4||Quebec (east)||No DST|